aminophen/plautopatch/README.md

 - plextarydshln.sty:
     Patch for arydshln.sty (by Hiroshi Nakashima­) to improve compatibility with plext.sty in pLaTeX.
     Can be used on pLaTeX/upLaTeX.
+- plsiunitx.sty:
+    Patch for siunitx.sty (by Joseph Wright­) to fix conflict with plarray.sty (platex-tools).
+    Can be used on pLaTeX/upLaTeX.
 - pxpdfpages.sty:
     Patch for pdfpages.sty (by An­dreas Matthias) to support